-Initially, having a goal can be exciting, but over time that can fade.
+Initially, having a goal can be exciting, but over time, that excitement can fade.
 As a solopreneur or small business owner, it is important to write down and share your goals with someone else.
 They can encourage and support you as well as keep you accountable.
 As you move toward reaching your goal, you will be reinvigorated.

 III.
 Planning the Path to Achieving your Purposeful Goal(s)

 According to How to Set Effective Goals as a Solopreneur by Brenden Dell, what you are doing now, intentionally or otherwise, is going to produce what you are getting.
-If you want to introduce something new you are going to have to create a different path.
-So, you have the what, the why and the when answered, but now comes the breakdown of practical steps on your path to success.
+If you want to introduce something new, you are going to have to create a different path.
+So, you have the what, the why, and the when answered, but now comes the breakdown of practical steps on your path to success.